brunobedo/datagoal/README.md

 An example of the saved video can be accessed [HERE](https://drive.google.com/file/d/1TmOMntLm8MYTCVX0oTqYWH5nGCvSKI-9/view?usp=drive_link).
 The main execution code for the GUI can be found below.

+## License 📜

+The proposed tool is released under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) to encourage its use.
+This license allows for both personal and commercial use, modification, and distribution, ensuring that the tool remains freely accessible to the broader community.
+We strongly encourage contributions and improvements from the research community to enhance the functionality and applicability of this tool in the field of sports science.

 ```matlab
 % This file is part of DataGoal: a Matlab Toolbox to Linear and Non-linear Soccer Positional Data Analysis.
 % Copyright (C) 2024 Bruno L. S. Bedo, Felipe A. Moura, Rodrigo Aquino, Sergio A. Cunha, Paulo R. P. Santiago